5 Ways to Avoid a Post-Holiday Heart Attack

 "There are huge campaigns not to drink and drive during the holidays, but no one talks about the heart dangers," says Samin Sharma, MD, director of interventional cardiology at Mount Sinai Medical Center, in New York City.

 If you have heart disease (or are at high risk), use caution during outdoor activities on cold days.

 Cold weather can constrict blood vessels and trigger the release of hormones, which may increase the risk of heart attack.
 A late-1970s study by the Centers for Disease Control and Prevention found a 22% rise in heart-related deaths in Massachusetts after big blizzards.

-Although snow must be shoveled, there are ways you can protect your heart (and back) after a snowstorm.
+Although snow must be shoveled, there are ways you can protect your

 Eating a big meal—particularly a high-fat one—could potentially trigger a heart attack.

 A 2000 study of heart-attack survivors hinted that the two-hour period after a heavy meal is risky.
 Diverting blood from the heart to aid digestion may also spur angina, or heart-related chest pain.

 "Overeating should be considered a heart-attack trigger, much in the same way that extreme physical activities and severe anger episodes may cause a myocardial infarction,” says researcher Francisco Lopez-Jimenez, MD, a cardiologist at the Mayo Clinic, in Rochester, Minn.

 Holiday sweets, alcohol, and big meals can trigger acid reflux and, hence, chest pain.
 (Here's how to avoid holiday heartburn.)